cheny-414/JobCompareApp/GroupProject/Design-Team/design-discussion.md

 to be considered which allowed for better end state design.
 We found that the intent of the requirements could be met in a variety of ways, and the final design was a result of both the requirement from the customer and our design preferences as a team.
+We had greatly differing designs resulting from the same requirements, varying in complexity and which keywords got picked to be classes.
+In a team setting, we learned from angles that we never thought of before.
+We also learned that it is best to consult within a team to balance between over-simplification and over-engineering.
 In general for software development in a team it would be useful for the team to develop unique designs before collaborating to a final design as was done for this assignment.
 The experience of some team members was also very beneficial in refining the team's ideas into a polished and complete UML class diagram, and the perspectives